richgel999/fpng/README.md

 ## Fuzzing

 I've started to fuzz fpng.cpp, but it will take several days to complete.
+So far it's survived several different random fuzz methods.

 ## License